mahdimortuza/exam-ready-server/README.md

 # Exam Ready Server

 ## Description
-Exam Ready Server is a backend application developed using TypeScript, Node.js, Express.js, and MongoDB.
+Exam Ready Server is a backend application developed for the students who want to examine their general knowledge.
+This application is built using TypeScript, Node.js, Express.js, and MongoDB.
 The application uses Mongoose for data modeling, JWT for API security, bcrypt for password hashing, and Nodemailer for sending emails to users.
 The codebase is organized using a modular pattern.

 ## Table of Contents
 - [Installation](#installation)